vic-lee/os-page-replacement-algo/README.md

 ### Compile

 In the project root folder, run `make`.
-Type `clean` to delete all binary files.
+Type `make clean` to delete all binary files.

 ### Run